CCA-Public/digital-archives-manual/guides/administration.md

 <a name="clearingspace"></a>
 ## Clearing space when local disk is nearly full

 When local disk space on one of the Archivematica pipelines is almost full, IT will send an alert.
-To clear space, you may delete some logs and well as older MySQL and Elasticsearch backups, namely:
+To clear space, you may delete some logs as well as older MySQL and Elasticsearch backups, namely:

 * `/srv/am-db-backups`: Keep latest backup; all others can be deleted
 * `/srv/am-es-backups`: Keep latest backup (check file size to ensure it's a real backup); all others can be deleted